wszramkowska/TechnicalArt/DevelopmentJournal/Alive Project.md

 AI Attack Tutorial - Unreal Engine 5.2 (2023) At: https://www.youtube.com/watch?v=N7CqOJNeAyU (Accessed  05/12/2024).

 Door And Key System | How To Open A Locked Door With A Key In Unreal Engine 5 (Tutorial) (2023) At: https://www.youtube.com/watch?v=Bcle9sSS4Oo (Accessed  05/12/2024).

+How To Create A Main Menu - Unreal Engine 5 Tutorial (2022) At: https://www.youtube.com/watch?v=kumZj_mov58 (Accessed  05/12/2024).